Git stores everything in its database not by file name but by the hash value of its contents.

 -

-: Removing a file, it will not be in the tracked files’ list -
+git rm [file]: Removing a file, it will not be in the tracked files’ list -

-stands for force.
+git rm -f [file]: Removing a modified then staged file-fstands for force.
 This is a safety feature to prevent accidental removal of data that hasn’t yet been recorded in a snapshot and that can’t be recovered from Git. -

-: Removing a file from staging area but keep it in your work tree
+git rm --cached [file]: Removing a file from staging area but keep it in your work tree

-! **If you simply remove the file from your working directory, it shows up under the **“Changes not staged for commit” (that is, unstaged) area of your git status
+! **If you simply remove the file from your working directory, it shows up under the **“Changes not staged for commit” (that is, unstaged) area of your git status output

 Moving a file: git mv